Ladder Leagues

 Wants the partnership ranked as a unit Team

-You set this when creating the ladder.
-Switching modes mid-season isn't a casual change, so decide before your first cycle.
+Set this when creating the ladder.
+Switching modes mid-season is not a casual change.

 Next